bgromov/myo_ros_osx/README.md

 - gyro (geometry_msgs/Vector3): Gyroscope data in deg/s
 - accel (geometry_msgs/Vector3): Accelerometer data in g
 - status (myo_ros/Status.msg): Status of the Myo

-## Maybe:
-- Broadcast tfs by default?
-This may be best suited as a translation which occurs on the ROS side due to the larger amount of built-in related libraries

-## TODO:
-- Broadcast an IMU message (need covariance for this)